 Monday, February 14, 2022 - 16:15

-The Center for Gender and Development Studies (CGDS) at American University of Iraq, Sulaimani (AUIS) released today the outcomes of its three-year project titled “Enhancing Education, Developing Community Capacity, and Promoting Visibility to Effect Gender Equity in Iraq and the MENA Region.”
+The Center for Gender and Development Studies (CGDS) at American University of Iraq, Sulaimani (AUIS) released on February 14, 2022 the outcomes of its three-year project titled “Enhancing Education, Developing Community Capacity, and Promoting Visibility to Effect Gender Equity in Iraq and the MENA Region.”
 The project was funded by a €900,000 European Union grant awarded to the Center in 2018.

 The grant funded a wide range of outputs and activities to support the development of gender-related educational courses in Arabic and Kurdish; provision of online training for faculty who are interested in teaching these courses; development of public policy recommendations for the Ministries of Education of the Government of Iraq and Kurdistan Regional Government; generation of reports on the role of the media and school textbooks in reproducing and reinforcing gender inequality; production of six short films to expose and explore patriarchal mechanisms; rewriting and recording of six popular Kurdish and Arabic songs, eliminating misogynistic references; production of monthly podcasts on gender issues to raise awareness of gender advocacy; facilitation of needs-based and tailored gender-related training to different sectors in the community; and the creation of a gender studies network to connect scholars and researchers from across the MENA region.